It’s really easy to get confused after looking at several different franchise opportunities.

 How about your first house?
 Did you know how to buy a house?

 Anything that’s considered a major purchase needs to be thoroughly researched before money changes hands these days.
-One has to get educated before they write a check and/or take out a loan for a major purchase.
+One has to get educated before they write a check and/or take out a small business loan.

 If you’re thinking of buying a franchise, how much do you really know about franchising?